-Public art is art for everyone.
+Public art is for everyone.
 It’s a reminder of simpler times or our connection to the environment, a conversation starter and a way to communicate with others.
 It transforms space and delights participants.
 At Farmers Park, we’ve always been dedicated to bringing inventiveness and the arts together in a way that combines practicality with imagination.
-We hope that by bringing art into our community, we can inspire and enrich the lives of our fellow humans.
+We hope that by bringing interactive, outdoor art into our community, we can inspire and enrich the lives of our fellow humans.
 Find out what’s in store.

 Quiet rocking in a wooden barn, sounds of soft rain falling on a tin roof, food growing in planters on the window sill and drinking up the rain.
 It sounds like a rural scene from a storybook.
-In fact, it’s what you’ll experience inside the Cloud House: a bigger-than-life sculpture by artist Matthew Mazzotta that sits directly in front of the community gardens on the southwest end of Farmers Park.
-This display is an ode to the water-cycle and is meant to illustrate our connection with and dependence on nature.
+In fact, it’s what you’ll experience inside the Cloud House–a bigger-than-life sculpture by artist Matthew Mazzotta that sits directly in front of the community gardens on the southwest end of Farmers Park.
+This display is an ode to the water cycle and is meant to illustrate our connection with and dependence on nature.
 Harvest edibles from the windows and bask in the wonder that is the Cloud House next time you visit.

-Imagine low, resonant tones emitting from chimes towering seven to nine feet tall, or even higher-pitched sounds vocalized through abstract art.
+Imagine low, resonant tones emitting from chimes towering 7 to 9 feet tall, or even higher-pitched sounds vocalized through abstract art.
 Sound appealing?
 You’re imagining the interactive sound sculptures of Harmony Park.
 Here, visitors of all ages and abilities can play and create music suited to their ears.
 Pick up a mallet and play until the cows come home.
 These outdoor instruments by Freenotes Harmony Park are durable, sustainable and perfectly tuned.

 Bring your business to